Expanded topic privacy settings, wait time report, and more

 - [Improvement] Grid layout for videos when agenda is collapsed

-- [Improvement] Blurred private meet titles when screen sharing
+- [Improvement] Blurred private topic titles when screen sharing

-- [Bug] Manual meets weren’t shown in Upcoming section for other users
+- [Bug] Manual topics weren’t shown in Upcoming section for other users

 - [Bug] Canceled small talks disappear from the UI, should be displayed as canceled